Wild weather: Thunderstorms, gales, heavy rain and large hail forecast

 Hail of 5-15mm in diameter and localised heavy rain with rainfall rates of 10-20mm/h are also possible.

-Strong, cool southwesterlies are also predicted on Friday, but will ease on Saturday.
+Strong, cool southwesterlies are also predicted for Friday, but will ease on Saturday.

 MetService is also forecasting changeable weather for the weekend, in true spring style.